 3. If possible, set aside a schedule time to write in your journal, such as in the morning before going to work or school, or before going to bed.
 If you schedule the time, you’re more likely to get the writing done.

-4. If you’re Twitter user, use the hashtag, #amjournalwriting to share about your daily journal writing.
+4. If you are a Twitter user, use the hashtag, #amjournalwriting to share about your daily journal writing.
 You can search that tag or bookmark this page to see tweets using the tag.
 Using this hashtag will help spread the word about how useful journal writing can be for various purposes.

 NaJoWriMo is set up for you to start on the day you choose, though the official months are January, April, July, and October.